Motorcycle accidents are a common occurrence not just in Chicago, but across the nation.

 Living with Disfigurement After a Motorcycle Accident in Illinois

 Any severe burns or jagged wounds from a motorcycle accident may result in deformity or disfigurement.
 Even when a motorcyclist wears a helmet, he or she is not completely risk free.
 The exposed parts of the face may still suffer a serious injury leading to facial disfigurement.
 In some unfortunate cases, the helmet may get damaged, causing disfigurement.
 Injuries causing disfigurement result in life-long consequences, including physical pain and mental trauma.
 A patient may have to undergo surgeries and long-term treatment along with emotional counseling.
-If you suffer disfigurement from a motorcycle accident, consult a Chicago motorcycle accident attorney from Willens Injury Law Offices.
+If you suffer disfigurement from a motorcycle accident, consult a Chicago motorcycle accident attorney from Willens & Baez.
 We can help you file a claim for compensation and will make sure you recover your financial losses on account of medical expenses and loss of earnings.

 Consequences of Disfigurement